folio-org/folio-org.github.io/doc/automation.md

 include the Jenkins build number, git commit ID, or git tag.
 Similar to the Maven repositories, write access to the 'folioci' repositories is via Jenkins only.

-A separate set of repositories on Docker Hub will be designated for "released" versions of modules and will either reside in the TBD 'folio' or 'folioorg' namespace on Docker Hub.
+A separate set of repositories on Docker Hub are designated for "released" versions of modules: the ['folioorg' namespace](https://hub.docker.com/r/folioorg).

 Docker Hub repository permissions are very similar to GitHub's repository permissions.
 It is possible to invite Docker Hub users to collaborate on repositories within